Sustainability

 Lastly, an International Tax Committee composed of various senior tax executives within AXA tax teams meets every quarter to ensure consistency in approach on some technical topics, as well as agreements on guidelines, when necessary, connected to specific items.

 As an international group operating in several countries, the AXA Group is subject to various tax regimes and regulations and takes into account any changes in tax law.
 AXA is specifically vigilant about the changes that could result in higher tax expenses and payments, higher compliance costs or that may affect the AXA Group’s tax liability, return on investments and business operations.
-In particular, please see the paragraph Changes in tax laws, regulations or interpretations or uncertainties in the interpretation of certain tax laws may result in adverse consequences to our business and our results of operations
+In particular, please see the paragraph Changes in tax laws, regulations or interpretations or uncertainties in the interpretation of certain tax requirements may result in adverse consequences to our business and our results of operations in Section 5.1.2.3 - Regulatory and litigation‑related risks of Annual Report.

 When considering how AXA entities structure commercial arrangements, tax implications are analyzed in parallel with other consequences such as capital efficiency and legal and regulatory aspects when deciding between potential alternative arrangements.

-AXA has no licensed insurance or operating business activities in the countries specifically identified as non-cooperative jurisdictions** under French and European rules, except in Panama and in Russia.
-The presence in these jurisdictions is purely driven by operational purposes.
-In Panama, AXA still holds two non-consolidated operating companies (one providing assistance services to local customers, and the other delivering health claim services) employing circa 40 people.
+AXA has no licensed insurance or operating business activities in the countries specifically identified as non‑cooperative jurisdictions* under French and European rules, except in Panama.
+The presence in Panama is purely driven by operational purposes.
+In Panama, AXA still holds two non‑consolidated operating companies (one providing assistance services to local customers, and the other delivering health claim services) employing circa 40 people.

-In Russia, AXA holds a minority financial investment in Reso Garantia, a Russian insurance company.
+In addition, AXA holds a minority financial investment in Reso Garantia, a Russian insurance company.

 More globally, AXA does not use non‑cooperative jurisdictions to avoid taxes on operational activities performed elsewhere.

-Any presence in countries in which AXA operates with tax rates lower than France are driven by business operations.
-Since the acquisition of the XL Group in September 2018, AXA has a material presence and substance in Bermuda with nearly 200 employees working for AXA XL there.
-Despite the fact that Bermuda has historically been a low-tax jurisdiction, it is a center of expertise and one of the key locations of the worldwide reinsurance market.
-It is not considered as a non-cooperative jurisdiction according to the French and European Union laws.
-This presence is mainly driven by local capital management regulation enabling flexibility on the required capital for reinsurance activities and AXA supports the Economic Substance legislation enacted in this country.
-It should be noted that Bermuda enacted at the end of 2023 a tax reform to create a corporate tax at 15% as from January 1, 2025.
-This situation will in no way change how the AXA Group is managed on the tax side.
-AXA will continue to tax its operations in the various countries where operational profits are made.
+To the extent that AXA operates in countries with tax rates lower than in France, its presence is driven by business operations.
+AXA has accordingly been operating in Bermuda since the acquisition of the XL Group in September 2018, with nearly 200 employees working for AXA XL there.
+Bermuda is a center of expertise and one of the key jurisdictions in the worldwide reinsurance market, offering flexible local capital management regulation regarding required capital for reinsurance activities.
+AXA supports the Economic Substance legislation enacted in Bermuda, where it conducts insurance and reinsurance business.
+Bermuda, which was previously a low‑tax jurisdiction, enacted at the end of 2023 a tax reform to create a corporate tax at 15% as from January 1, 2025.
+It is not considered as a non‑cooperative jurisdiction under French and EU laws.

-In addition to the details reported around the Group effective tax rate, AXA reports substantial information on the impacts of any change in local tax regulations on its business, as well as details of the tax burden per line of business and per country.
-AXA’s income tax expenses/benefits are extensively disclosed in the Annual Report and are broken down by business segment and country.
-For each, a dedicated paragraph provides a comment about the line related to Tax Income (see Section 2.3 Activity report
+In addition to the details reported on the Group effective tax rate, AXA reports substantial information on the impacts of any change in local tax regulations on its business, as well as details of the tax burden per line of business and per country.
+AXA’s income tax expenses/benefits are extensively disclosed in the Document and are broken down by business segment and country.
+For each, a dedicated paragraph provides a comment about the line related to Tax Income (see Section 2.3 - Activity report of Annual Report).

-Since 2019, AXA has been annually reporting a Tax Transparency report where it discloses a lot of information around its tax footprint in its key geographies, as well as key principles of its tax policy.
+Since 2019, AXA has disclosed an annual tax transparency report where it provides information on its tax footprint in its key geographies, as well as the key principles of its tax policy.
+The tax transparency report has also included, since its 2021 edition, the Group Country‑by‑Country report (CBCR).
 This report is available on the AXA website (www.axa.com) at the end of the AXA Group Tax Policy page.
-AXA updates this report annually and the most recent version was issued in May 2023.
+AXA updates this report annually and the most recent version was issued in June 2024.

 The Group’s activities are subject to strict regulations and rigorous control in each territory in which AXA operates.
 In addition to these regulations, AXA has developed a set of detailed internal standards that applies to all Group entities that are managed or controlled by AXA, regardless of the activities undertaken by the entity or its ownership structure.